Winter Solstice Issue

 We accept Poetry, Short Story, Flash Fiction, Haiku, Haibun, Essay, and Review.

-For this issue, we are especially interested in receiving poems using, but not limited to rivers, light, pebbles, and infernos as image or metaphor.
+For this issue, we are especially interested in receiving poems using, but not limited to lilacs, berries, dance, and rain as image or metaphor.

 Send submissions to: